What type of psychotherapy services do you offer?

 How long are sessions?

 All sessions are 60 minutes.
 A full 60 minutes.
 Sometimes we’ll go over (no additional charge), but not under.
+Most couples sessions are a full 75 minutes.

 My schedule is hectic and it’s hard to commit a regular day/time.
 Will that be a problem?